 I’m betting you need some serious damage-control intervention about now.

-Over my nearly 30 years as a celebrity nutrition and fitness expert, I’ve worked with some of the toughest weight-loss resistance cases.
+Over my nearly 30 years as celebrity nutrition and fitness expert, I’ve worked with some of the toughest weight-loss resistance cases.
 These people have tried nearly everything and they still struggle.

 Almost every time, these seven strategies work.
 They probably won’t help you drop 10 pounds by this weekend (that would be a miracle), but incorporate them now and you’ll discover fast, lasting fat loss as the warmer months approach.